Background

 Photo from Rio Grande Return

 WLC is researching changes in soil carbon storage in restored riparian areas.
-This work will involve field sampling of soils in degraded and restored riparian areas across AZ, NM, and UT, lab work to analyze carbon sequestration rates associated with restoration, and analysis and reporting of results.
+This work will involve field sampling of soils in degraded and restored riparian areas across AZ, NM, and UT, lab work to analyze sequestration rates associated with restoration, and analysis and reporting of results.

 Project Updates